 The mean data on organoleptic testing of ready to serve drink are given in Table 1.
-The sensory evaluation revealed that ready-to-serve drink mixed with soda water @ 200 ml/litre of product was acceptable by the panel of judges.
+The sensory evaluation revealed that ready-to-serve drink mixed with soda water ω 200 ml litre of product was acceptable by the panel of judges.
 The appearance of RTS was yellowish getting maximum score (7.71) at 60 days followed by initial stage.
-A decreasing trend score was recorded with increase in the period of storage of powder.
-The minimum score (7.10) was recorded with separed from 30 days stored powder and it was good.
-The colour of product is an important character of any value and attractive.
+A decreasing trend in score was recorded with increase in the period of storage of powder.
+The minimum score (7.10) was recorded with RTS prepared from 30 days stored powder and it was good.
+The colour of product is an important character of any value added product.
 The initial colour of product was yellowish and attractive.
-There was no artificial colour mixed in the drink retains the natural yellow-reddish colour.
-The maximum scores (8.10) for colour was observed when it was 30 days stored pulp powder and followed by others.
+There was no artificial colour mixed in the drink as powder retains the natural yellow-reddish colour.
+The maximum scores (8.10) for colour was observed when it was prepared from 30 days stored pulp powder and followed by others.
 The colour of product was very good at 30 days.
-As the started in stored powder.
-The gradual loss in colour over the entire period was de to account of different kinds of acids present in the pulp powder.
-The slightly minimum score was obtained at 60, 90 days 12.
-738 above showed the change of colour of powder, which may due to storage conditions and humidity.
+As the storage period increased, chemical reaction started in stored powder.
+The gradual loss in colour over the entire period was due to action of different kinds of acids present in the pulp powder.
+The slightly minimum score was obtained at 60, 90 days i.e. 7.88 which showed the change of colour of powder, which may due to storage conditions and humidity.
 The maximum score of ready to serve drink was obtained for acceptability followed by flavour character.
 In sensory evaluation, taste is very important factor after colour and flavour.
-The highest score (7.86) was ranked for acceptability character even after 60days storage of powder used for preparation followed by 30days (6.
-76).
-The minimum score (6.33) was given by tasters at final stage i.e. 90days, which may possibly be due to poor taste sensation.
-The finding is similar with the earlier results on sensory evaluation of ready to serve drink prepared from date juice (Godara and Pareek, 1985).
+The highest score (7.86) was ranked for acceptability character even after 60days storage of powder used for preparation followed by 30days (6, 76).
+The minimum score (6,33) was given by tasters at final stage i.e. 90days, which may possibly be due to poor taste sensation.
+The finding is similar with the earlier results on sensory evaluation of ready to serve drink prepared from date juice (Godara and Pareek, 1985),